arun-gupta/claude-labs/DEMO_OUTPUT.md

 ### **Replit Interface Screenshot:**

-#### **🖥️ Hello Claude Demo on Replit**
+#### **🖥️ Claude Labs on Replit**
 ![Hello Claude Demo on Replit](assets/replit-output.png)

-*Complete Replit workspace showing the Hello Claude demo running successfully with URL input, dependencies installed, and Claude summarization in action*
+*Complete Replit workspace showing Claude Labs running successfully with URL input, dependencies installed, and Claude summarization in action*

 **💡 Note:** This screenshot shows the actual Replit interface with the demo working.